Karna4621/CreditCheck-Project/README.md

 This project implements a creditworthiness classification system for business partners using LangGraph , Groq LLMs for intelligent validation and monitoring, and Random Forest as the classifier.
 The workflow automates data preprocessing, quality validation, model inference, monitoring for drift, and retraining decisions, with human-in-the-loop AI agent oversight to ensure correctness and compliance.

+***The working file is a jupyter notebook is developed and executed in Kaggle (www.kaggle.com) .
+Recommend the same while testing
+If running locally Input file path changes are needed.***

 ## Crucial Steps and Agents
 - **Data Preprocessing Agent:** Checks for required columns and consistency, cleans null or invalid values, handles outliers using IQR clipping, and normalizes numeric features.
 - **Validation Agent:** Uses Groq LLM to generate a comprehensive data quality and readiness report, combined with human approval before modeling.